Find Out More About the Leixlip Campus

 We work closely together with our surrounding community to ensure that any impacts are kept to the minimum possible.
 We continually monitor traffic and work to alleviate traffic levels in and around our site in a number of different ways:

-- For a number of years, we have had a dedicated traffic management team on site with the purpose of monitoring traffic and making changes to the traffic management system on site as necessary
+- For a number of years, we have had a dedicated traffic management team on site with the purpose of monitoring traffic and making changes to the traffic management system on site as necessary.

 - We regularly engage with Kildare County Council, Local District Councilors and our Community Advisory Panel who provide feedback and input on a broad range of topics, including traffic management.